ibrahimIJ-1/hangman/README.md

 -make the application to start the game after comletely finish reading the json file

 - json file should be in assets/files

+## Task 3--> write to file

+[Data Time] (Word) (player1 name)-vs-(player2 name) : (winner player name) wins

+- write that line to outside text file
+- handle if the file or directory doesent exists
+- the file will be like history for all the games